Justice Clarence Thomas discloses flights, lodging from billionaire GOP donor Harlan Crow in filing

 Thomas disclosed that he flew aboard a private plane provided by Crow for the May 2022 speech in Dallas "because of the increased security risk following" the leak of the draft Supreme Court opinion overturning Roe v.
 Wade.
 He also reported "flights to and from Adirondacks by private plane and lodging, food, and entertainment at the Adirondacks property," which the justice's disclosure notes was reportable under new guidance from the Judicial Conference.
 Crow owns the property, known as Camp Topridge.

-Thomas' 2022 disclosure form also lists bank accounts at Congressional Federal Credit Union that were "inadvertently omitted" on annual reports from 2017 to 2021.
+Thomas' 2022 disclosure form also lists bank accounts at Congressional Federal Credit Union, as well as life insurance policies held by his wife, Ginni Thomas, that were "inadvertently omitted" on annual reports from 2017 to 2021.

 In addition to providing more information about travel provided by Crow, Thomas' disclosure form included details about a 2014 real estate transaction with Crow for three properties he purchased from Thomas and his family in Georgia, which was revealed by ProPublica in April.
 The form notes that Thomas inherited a one-third interest in the three properties — his mother's residence and two additional houses — in 1984, which Crow purchased in 2014 for $133,000, "along with other houses/lots on the same street."

-Thomas' report reveals that the transaction "amounted to a capital loss," as he and his wife, Ginni Thomas, spent between $50,000 and $75,000 making improvements to his mother's house.
+Thomas' report reveals that the transaction "amounted to a capital loss," as he and Ginni Thomas, a conservative activist, spent between $50,000 and $75,000 making improvements to his mother's house.
+Berke said "there was no profit or net income for Justice Thomas on the transaction."

 "Filer had previously reported his interest in two of the Savannah properties (excluding his mother's residence) in the years when they generated rental income.
 Once these properties no longer generated any rental income, filer was advised by Committee staff to remove the two properties from his disclosure forms," the form states.
 "However, filer inadvertently failed to realize that the 'sales transaction' for the final disposition of the three properties triggered a new reportable transaction in 2014, even though this sale resulted in a capital loss."